AjedidahMwanzia/signup-flow/README.md

-# Registration
+# Signup Flow

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
+This is demonstrating a registration flow setting up routing, intergrating signup form with data services and adding proper input validation using Reactive forms.

 ## Development server